Table of Contents Show

 How future-proof should my laptop be?

 Considering the investment, choose a laptop that can handle not only current software requirements but also those anticipated in the next few years.
 Opting for slightly higher specifications than currently needed can extend the laptop’s relevancy and usability.
+A laptop bought with 32GB of RAM today will outlast one bought with 16GB by two to three years, even if both have the same CPU.

 Leave a comment